Mary Wilson (singer): The Supremes: 1959–1977

 In 1960, the Primettes signed a contract with Lu Pine Records, issuing two singles from which Wilson sang lead vocals on "Pretty Baby".
 Shortly after, McGlown left to get married and was replaced by Barbara Martin.
 During that year, they kept pursuing a Motown contract and agreed to do anything that was required, including adding handclaps and vocal backgrounds.
 By the end of the year, Berry Gordy agreed to have the group record songs in the studio.
 In January 1961, Gordy relented and agreed to sign the girls to his label on the condition they change their name.
 Motown lyricist Janie Bradford approached Ballard with a list of names to choose from before Ballard chose "Supremes".
-Eventually, Gordy agreed to sign them under that name on January 15, 1961.
+Gordy agreed to sign them under that name on January 15, 1961.

 The group struggled in their early years in comparison to other Motown acts, garnering the nickname "no-hit Supremes" as a result.
 One track, "Buttered Popcorn", led by Ballard, was a regional hit, but still failed to chart.
 Before the release of their 1962 debut album, Meet The Supremes, Martin had become pregnant and subsequently left the group, leaving the Supremes as a trio.

 In December 1963, the single "When the Lovelight Starts Shining Through His Eyes" peaked at number 23 on the Billboard Hot 100.
 Following the single's success, Gordy assigned Ross as the group's lead singer.
 In the spring of 1964, the Supremes released "Where Did Our Love Go", which became their first number-one hit on the Billboard Hot 100, paving the way for ten number-one hits recorded by Ross, Ballard, and Wilson between 1964 and 1967.

 By 1965, the group had become international stars, appearing regularly on television programs such as Hullabaloo, The Hollywood Palace, The Dean Martin Show, and, most notably The Ed Sullivan Show, on which they made 17 appearances.
 As early as 1966, Ballard's chronic alcoholism led to her missing press conferences and recording sessions.
 To serve as a stand-in for Ballard, Gordy selected Cindy Birdsong, a member of Patti LaBelle and the Blue Belles.
 In July 1967, following a contentious performance at the Flamingo, Ballard was removed from the Supremes and replaced with Birdsong.
 Simultaneously, Gordy renamed the group "Diana Ross & the Supremes", beginning with the single "Reflections".

+In 1968, Wilson sung lead on "The Ballad of Davy Crockett", a cover the group recorded for their album Diana Ross & the Supremes Sing Disney Classics in 1968.
+The album was shelved and never released.
+However, the song still appeared on the 1987 compilation The Never-Before-Released Masters.
+In 1969, Wilson sang the duet "Can't Take My Eyes Off You" (a Frankie Valli cover) with Eddie Kendricks for the album Together, in preparation for Ross' departure from the Supremes with many assuming she would step up and eventually take the lead in the group.